Ladvien/ladvien.github.io/_posts/2020/2020-07-11-python-serial-terminal-with-arduino-and-bleak.md

 ```

 ## Device Selection
 Bleak is a multi-OS package, however, there are slight differences between the different operating-systems.
 One of those is the address of your remote device.
 Windows and Linux report the remote device by it's [MAC](MAC_address).
-Mac's the odd duck, it uses a Universally Unique Identifier ([UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+Of course, Mac has to be the odd duck, it uses a Universally Unique Identifier ([UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)).
 Specially, it uses a [CoreBluetooth](https://developer.apple.com/documentation/corebluetooth) UUID, or a [CBUUID](https://developer.apple.com/documentation/corebluetooth/cbuuid).

-These identifiers are important because bleak uses them during its connection process.
-These IDs are static, that is, they shouldn't change.
+These identifiers are important as bleak uses them during its connection process.
+These IDs are static, that is, they shouldn't change between sessions, yet they should be unique to the hardware.

-It should list any Bluetooth LE devices advertising services.
-Once you've identified  your device then open the `bleak_app.py` script and replace either the MAC address or CBUUID shown below.
+The `select_device` method calls the `bleak.discover` method, which returns a list of `BleakDevices` advertising their connections within range.
+The code uses the `aioconsole` package to asynchronously request the user to select a particular device
 ```py
     async def select_device(self):
         print("Bluetooh LE hardware warming up...")